smith193-cruk/CIS-Ubuntu-20.04-Ansible/README.md

 Author Information
 ------------------

-The role was originally developed by [Ali Saleh Baker](https://www.linkedin.com/in/alivx/).

 When contributing to this repository, please first discuss the change you wish to make via a GitHub issue,  email, or via other channels with me :)